calcmogul/controls-engineering-in-frc/README.md

 ### Add content for building understanding and intuition

-### More thorough examples

-The "Implementation Steps" section needs subsections to explain how to do each or at least provide examples.

 ### Supplementary background

 Any other results that are good for background but are unnecessary should be